-Task Supervisors must attend the Field Practicum Supervisor Training prior to supervising a student for the first time.
+Task Supervisors must attend the Field Practicum Supervisor Training and complete the Fiield Practicum Supervisor Application prior to supervising a student for the first time.
 If the Educational Supervisor is not located at the field practicum site, then the student must have a Task Supervisor, who therefore, may have an increased responsibility in supervising the student.
 Task Supervisors are not responsible for the one-hour supervisory sessions with the student but may hold meetings with the student and offer input as far as the student's field practicum grade.